News & Blog

 Hooke Laboratories, Inc. today announced the introduction of seven Hooke Kit™ products for immunization and induction of EAE and CIA in mice.
 For the first time, scientists studying autoimmune diseases such as arthritis and multiple sclerosis will no longer have to tediously prepare emulsions and test individual reagents before starting experiments.

 The pre-characterized Hooke Kits™ introduced today are supplied in pre-filled syringes, ready to use.
-They ensure reliable and consistent disease induction, as each lot is extensively tested and individually adjusted for use with different sub-strains and ages of laboratory mice.
+They ensure reliable and consistent disease induction, as each lot is tested and individually adjusted for use with different sub-strains and ages of laboratory mice.

 Properly prepared emulsions are critical for reliable induction of many autoimmune disease models, such as experimental autoimmune encephalomyelitis (EAE, a mouse model of human multiple sclerosis) and collagen-induced arthritis (CIA, one of the most commonly used animal models of human rheumatoid arthritis).
 Hooke's emulsions are pre-made and pre-tested to reduce the time needed to set up experiments.